74°

 A girl just shy of her second birthday, Ja'Tyri Brown, was caught in the crossfire and also killed.

-Defense lawyer Javier Claiborne said the victims — Reginald Thomas Jr., 20; and Dwayne Dunn, 16 — had shown up with weapons at the pool first and that his client armed himself for protection.
+Defense lawyer Javier Claiborne said the victims — Reginald Thomas Jr., 20; and Dewayne Dunn, 16 — had shown up with weapons at the pool first and that his client armed himself for protection.

-"The prosecutor forgot to tell you one thing: who was there first," he said, calling the victims the aggressors, and suggesting they wouldn't have taken guns to the pool unless they were planning on doing something themselves.
+"The prosecutor forgot to tell you one thing: who was there first," he said, calling the victims the aggressors and suggesting they wouldn't have taken guns to the pool unless they were planning on doing something themselves.

-Johnson said, however, that Thomas fired a weapon because he was provoked.
+Tracy said, however, that Thomas fired a weapon because he was provoked.

 “Reggie jumped up in response to a stimulus,” the prosecutor said.
 “Nothing they did that day justified their death.”

 The prosecution wrapped up its case with a purported confession from Coleman.
-Coleman asked Crifasi to suppress the evidence, with his lawyer arguing that, 11 minutes into an interrogation, Coleman asked to speak to an attorney, but questioning continued.
+Coleman asked Crifasi to suppress the evidence, with his lawyer arguing that, 11 minutes into an interrogation, Coleman asked to speak to an attorney but questioning continued.

 Crifasi granted the suppression and an abridged version of the interrogation was shown.